Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Tip: My mother told me to never use a plastic bowl or spoon when baking bread.
 Heavy duty ceramic is my favorite.
 Steel and glass also produce good results.

 While looking into recipes online one day, I came across a review of a book "Artisan Bread In 5 Minutes A Day."
-On the author's site they give some of their basic recipes so I know it is fine to share.
-I was really skeptical at first, if it would even work.
 I am an avid bread machine user and like it, but I have tried this method more than once and I love the result of the breads.
-I have make different varieties and they turn out really nice.
-I feel it is worth mentioning here because for the small amount of ingredients you put in, you get out so much out.
-It works out great and more importantly cheap.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.